Snowbird's Play Forever commitment.

 Snowbird works to not only conserve water, but also to improve the watershed and restore water quality in the surrounding areas.

-Snowbird is deeply committed to reducing its carbon footprint and unnecessary waste with improvements to our cogeneration plant and programs for mining restoration and recycling, along with water fill stations and energy efficient lighting.
+Snowbird is deeply committed to reducing its carbon footprint and unnecessary waste with improvements to our Snowbird Power Systems and programs for mining restoration and recycling, along with water fill stations and energy-efficient lighting.

 Snowbird partners with some influential organizations to help educate and drive improvement around climate change and environmental issues.